Welcome to the Association of Green Funeral Directors

 Are you interested in becoming an AGFD member?
 Find out how on our Become a member page.

-AGFD are proud to be organising the Good Funeral Awards for the second year running.
-Find out more on our Good Funeral Awards page.
+Due to the current situation the Good Funeral Awards 2020 are postponed for the foreseeable future.
+More details on our Good Funeral Awards page.

 Please don't hesitate to get in touch if we can help you further we would be delighted to hear from you via our Contact page.